Farama-Foundation/AutoROM/README.md

 ```
 This will install ROMs at "/path/to/install/ROM/".

-The specific ROM websites AutoROM pulls from are atarimania.com and s2roms.cc.

 If you want to cite this repo for some reason, the bibtex is:

 ```